 These features described on the patent might be optional steps:

-- Generating the extracted collection of instance-class pairs further includes identifying a class of the initial collection of instance-class pairs that labels at least one instance in a cluster of the semantically similar phrase clusters
+- Generating the extracted collection of instance-class pairs further includes identifying a class of the initial collection of instance-class pairs that label at least one instance in a cluster of the semantically similar phrase clusters

 - Determining whether a threshold number of instances paired with the class are found within the cluster